 - The week in which the baby is expected to be born.
 This starts on a Sunday.

 - Qualifying week (QW)

-- The 15th week before the week baby due.
-The week baby due and QW are easy to establish using software or online calculators which are available through GOV.UK Basic PAYE tools.
+- The 15th week before the week baby is due.
+The week the baby is due and the QW are easy to establish using software or online calculators which are available through gov.uk basic PAYE tools.